nevrome/mobest/docs/basic.md

 You do not have to run this and can instead download the example dataset table `samples_basic.csv` from [here](data/samples_basic.csv).

-When you have download the input data file you can load it into a `tibble` in R.
+When you have downloaded the input data file you can load it into a `tibble` in R.

 ```r
 samples_basic <- readr::read_csv("docs/data/samples_basic.csv")